 Creating an Index Page for Nested Routes

 An index page in a nested route serves as the default page for that route.
-For example, pages/blog/index.js
+For example, pages/blog/index.js is the default page for the /blog route.

 // pages/blog/index.js